swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

     created, you can execute the following command:

     ```sh title="Execute the following command(s) in a terminal"
-    # Delete the Kubernetes cluster
+    # Delete the artifact repository
     gcloud artifacts repositories delete --location $GCP_CONTAINER_REGISTRY_LOCATION $GCP_CONTAINER_REGISTRY_NAME
     ```